 When white dogs were excluded from German Shepherd breeding, the e allele became something to eliminate rather than a neutral variant.
 Breeders who produced white puppies faced stigma.
 Lines known to carry the e allele were avoided.

 This artificial selection pressure reduced genetic diversity in the main German Shepherd population without any benefit to breed health.
 The allele being selected against was not harmful.
 The selection was purely cosmetic, driven by standards based on debunked science.
+The lasting consequences of this bottleneck on genetic diversity in white shepherd populations remain a significant concern for responsible breeders today.

 Meanwhile, the separate white shepherd populations developed with smaller founding groups, potentially creating their own diversity concerns.
 The division of one genetic population into separate breeds based on a single coat color gene is not ideal population genetics.